vwinck-dev/xlsx-to-insert-into/README.md

-# XLSX to MySQL Dump Converter
+# XLSX to INSERT INTO Query Converter

 This project is a Python-based tool designed to convert data from an Excel file (`.xlsx`) into a MySQL dump file.
 The generated dump file can be used to populate a MySQL database with the data from the Excel spreadsheet.